pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 The example in this tutorial is structured according to the Commandable pattern.
 This pattern considers a CommandSet component, where all commands are registered.
 It also uses a controller that links to this command set and defines the specific aspects of each command.

-The main advantage that this pattern offers is allowing the use of a defined command set by commandable components using different communication methods – such as gRPC, HTTP, Azure, etc. - where the specifics for each case are declared in the controller and the common aspects in the CommandSet class.
+The main advantage that this pattern offers is allowing for the use of a defined command set by commandable components using different communication methods – such as gRPC, HTTP, Azure, etc. - where the specifics for each case are declared in the controller and the common aspects in the CommandSet class.

 ![figure 1](./figure1.png)